-The Blue Business Plus does not have any non-standard Amex perks.
-This is typical for Amex’s no annual fee cards, both business and personal.
+The Blue Business Plus only has standard Amex perks.
+This is typical for their issuer’s no annual fee cards, both business and personal.

 The Business Platinum wins this category hands down.
-The only card that can top it in the industry is the Amex Centurion (Black) Card, which is invitation-only.
+The only card that can top it is the Amex Centurion (Black) Card, which is invitation-only.

 Charge or Credit?